 Studies show kids brush 73% longer with a singing toothbrush.
 The Super Dentists offer singing tooth brushes featuring their own super heroes, super villains and super music.
 Check them out and you’ll never have to remind your kids to brush again.

 Make sure to also select children’s toothpaste and other dental products that contain fluoride as well.
-Fluoride helps prevent cavities and may enable your child to reduce his or her risk of immediate and long-lasting oral health problems.
+Fluoride treatments help prevent cavities and may enable your child to reduce his or her risk of immediate and long-lasting oral health problems.

 Take the Lead